Mercenary Company

 Survivor Critical Injury Table

-Roll a D6 and add the fighter's unmodified Toughness and Wounds characteristics, then consult the table below with the total:
+Roll a D6 and subtract the fighter's Wounds characteristic (not their current Wounds), then consult the table below with the total:

 Grievous Injury: The fighter goes into Recovery.